 Invoices per staff

-Level of automation
+Level of process automation

 Comparing the performance of an Accounts Payable team with no automation vs a highly automated, AI-augmented team isn’t helpful or fair.
 Research from Ardent Partners in 2019 found best-in-class performers – compared to all others – take 7 days less to process a single invoice and the average cost per single invoice is $10 lower.

-Remember, when you’re implementing these KPIs, reassure your AP team that this isn’t about judging them personally.
+Remember, when you’re implementing these KPIs, reassure your Accounts payable team that this isn’t about judging them personally.
 Introducing Accounts Payable performance measures could easily be interpreted as punitive.
 Instead, explain that they’re about aligning people, processes and technology to deliver greater efficiency.
 Some businesses may even tie incentives to these metrics.

 In a busy Accounts Payable department, manually monitoring and reporting on performance can be a real drain on resources.
 If you’re tired of tracking AP performance manually, software can help.